MASangys/wikipedia.zh/Page/模块:WikidataIB.md

 `       -- See if qualifiers are to be returned:`
 `       local snak = v.mainsnak or v`
-`       if hasvalue and v.qualifiers and qualID and snak.snaktype=="value" then` `           local qsep = (args.qsep or ""):gsub('"', '')`
+`       if hasvalue and v.qualifiers and qualID and snak.snaktype~="novalue" then` `           local qsep = (args.qsep or ""):gsub('"', '')`
 `           local qargs = {`
 `               ["osd"]         = "false",`